givemepower8/Phaser3Practices/docs/COC.md

 Earthquake can get the wall breaker goes further but it's not that great.

 Haste does not increase damage but it increases more speed.
 Also it's housing capacity is only 1 as the rage is 2.
-It only lasts 10 seconds.
+It only lasts for 10 seconds and rage spell lasts for 18 seconds.
 It goes well with air troops.

 Skeleton spells could be very effective against single target inferno towers and other single target defence buildings.
 The skeletons will be able to distract the defences while other troops finish it off.
 However, multiple target inferno towers or splash damage dealing buildings like wizard tower wipes out the skeletons very quickly.